 Don’t get frustrated at first: starting a freelancing career is a learning curve, and sometimes the curve is everything but simple to hike.

 4. Determine Your Rates

-When planning out your business as a freelancer, you need to have a clear, or somehow clear, idea on the price you want to charge for your services.
-This will help you putting numbers to your skills and competences, and also establishing how many clients you may need to “survive” and then thrive.
+When planning out your business as a freelancer, you need to have a clear, or somehow clear, idea of the price you want to charge for your services.
+This will help you put numbers to your skills and competencies and establish how many clients you may need to “survive” and then thrive.

 There’s no such thing as prices that are too high or too low, it all depends on the clients you’re targeting and the service you’re providing: if you can prove that what you do has value, your prices won’t be considered high.
 If you’ve problems in proving your expertise and your services don’t live up to expectations, then it’s probably time to make some adjustments.

 On a general note, you should never underestimate or overestimate your value.

 Decide your prices based on your expertise, your services, and your value and prove it: they may not be a fit for everyone, but this is one of the risks of being a freelancer.